Ganesh1110/Ganesh1110/README.md

 ![Responsive Design](https://img.shields.io/badge/Responsive_Design-02569B?style=for-the-badge&logo=responsive-design&logoColor=white)
 - Creating designs that adapt seamlessly to various screen sizes and orientations.
 - Expertise in using **Flexbox** and **Grid Layouts** for responsive UI development.
-- Over **4+ years of experience** in ensuring consistent app performance across devices.
+- **Well-versed in responsive principles**, ensuring consistency across devices.
 - Skilled in testing and optimizing layouts for different screen resolutions and aspect ratios.
 - Implemented responsive design principles to enhance user experience on both mobile and tablet devices.